Columbia-DESDR/desdr-documentation/README.md

 # DESDR - Developer Guide

+## 🛠️ Updating Documenation

+To update the deployment for documentation, run `npm run build` and then `npm run preview` to see the changes locally.
+Once you are satisfied with the changes, push the changes to the `main` branch.
+The changes will be automatically deployed to the live site.

 ## 🚀 Project Structure

 Inside of your Astro + Starlight project, you'll see the following folders and files: